unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 <img width = "800" src="../images/URP_image037.png">
 <img width = "800" src="../images/URP_image038.png">

-In addition, Unity Toon Shader allows for non-photorealistic rendering (NPR) to create any picture-like element that can be made with Universal Render Pipline/Lit shader that supports physical-based rendering (PBR).
+In addition, Unity Toon Shader allows for non-photorealistic rendering (NPR) to create any picture-like element that can be made with Universal Render Pipeline/Lit shader that supports physical-based rendering (PBR).

 Several techniques have been implemented to beautifully display characters in a variety of lighting environments, thanks to recent feedback from VRChat users.

-See for yourself by coloring your best character model with UTS/UniversalToon.
+See for yourself by coloring your best character model with Unity Toon Shader.
 You may be surprised to see your character looking better than ever before.

-This manual focuses on the latest version of Unity Toon Shader: **Unity Toon Shader v.0.0.2-preview**.
+This manual focuses on the latest version of Unity Toon Shader: **Unity Toon Shader v.0.0.4-preview**.
+In this manual, the screen of Unity Toon Shader for Universal Render Pipeline is used as an example, but the ones for the Legacy (Built-in) and HDRP versions are alomost the same with URP, so please read it accordingly.

 ## 【Start using Unity Toon Shader】
-You can start using Unity Toon Shader by assigning the **Toon** shader in the **Unity Toon Shader** group to a new material in the **Shaders** menu of the Material Inspector.
+You can start using Unity Toon Shader by assigning the **Toon** shader in the **Universal Render Pipeline** group to a new material in the **Shaders** menu of the Material Inspector.
 Here are the steps to take.

+【**NOTE**】
+* If your rendering pipeline is Legacy (Built-In), the shader to select in 3. will be "**Toon (Built-in)**".
+* If your rendering pipeline is HDRP, the shader to select in 3. will be "**HDRP/Toon**".
+The Toon shader should be switched to match the pipeline.

 1. Open the "+" menu in the Project window and select "Material" to create a new material.